Noam2Stein/ggmath/README.md

 A *generic graphics math* Rust crate with precise, flexible generic math types specialized for graphics.

-`ggmath` has vectors, and optionally matrices, quaternions, and aabbs.
+`ggmath` has vectors, matrices, quaternions, and aabbs.

 ```rust
 use ggmath::*;